The Old Train Depot

 fellowship through a program of worship, study, special events, recreation, and rest."

-of people of all ages who have either found Christ for the first time or rededicated their lives
+thousands of people of all ages who have either found Christ for the first time or

-through the ministries of the Camp Ground.
-Young people have left these grounds after
+rededicated their lives through the ministries of the Camp Ground.
+Young people have left

 For its first twenty years or so, the Camp Ground stressed a strictly evangelism oriented